jhclark/multeval/README.md

 Michael Denkowski and Alon Lavie, "Extending the METEOR Machine Translation Evaluation Metric to the Phrase Level", Proceedings of NAACL/HLT, 2010.

 Matthew Snover, Bonnie Dorr, Richard Schwartz, Linnea Micciulla, and John Makhoul, "A Study of Translation Edit Rate with Targeted Human Annotation," Proceedings of Association for Machine Translation in the Americas, 2006.

+TODO Citation for the ORANGE Lin & Och 2004 paper that described smoothed BLEU in Sec 4